cincanproject/tools/CONTRIBUTING.md

 Use the user as early as possible with the line `USER appuser` to ensure clean permissions for the image!

 Set working directory for home of this user: `WORKDIR "/home/appuser"` and this is preferably empty.

+#### Image size

+Image size should be minimized.
+Whenever there is a benefit from running [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) in a way, that it can reduce size, it should be done.

+When installing run-time dependencies, it should be done without storing any cached data.

+If tool contains graphical interface in the same package, can be it be stripped off?

+However, image should contain shell (`sh`), otherwise tool cannot be run with `cincan-command`.

 ### Meta information